membrane-io/docs/src/content/docs/reference/driver-guide.md

 Drivers are regular Membrane programs so if you’ve written some code on Membrane you’re already half way there!

-For this guide, we'll walk through the [Resend driver](https://www.membrane.io/share/membrane/resend).
+For this guide, we'll walk through the <Package name="resend" /> driver.
 Resend provides a modern email API for developers.
 For more details about their API, check out their [docs](https://resend.com/docs/introduction).

 We'll demonstrate how to: